ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_vsd_transformation/uz_vsd_transformation.rst

 The values must be supplied as line-to-line values because a transformation to star values is applied in the IP-Core before applying the VSD transformation.
 The line-to-line to star value transformation is realized by applying the Clarke transformation to each three-phase subset, dividing the amplitudes by :math:`\sqrt{3}` and rotating the pointers by -30° before applying the inverse Clarke transformation.
 Although the naming "x" suggests, any values can be used as input, the intention is to use line-to-line voltages as input.
-After the transformation to the stationary reference frame, the Park transformation is applied to the alpha and beta values only, yielding the following output vector (see below).
+After the transformation to the stationary reference frame by application of the VSD transformation, the Park transformation is applied to the alpha and beta values only, yielding the following output vector (see below).
 Note that the min and max values of the output vector (defined by the fixedpoint datatype) are significantly smaller than the ones of the input values and must be taken into account when using the IP-core.

 Six-phase transformation